Skip to content

 - `field_type`: The type annotation of the field

-- `metadata`: A tuple of metadata items from the field's metadata dict
+- `metadata`: A dict of custom metadata from the field's metadata dict

 Examples: